Rank4Gen: RAG-Preference-Aligned Document Set Selection and Ranking: Introduction

 Most existing RAG systems rely on retrieval and ranking models optimized for query--document relevance, such as dense retrievers, neural rerankers, and more recent LLM-based ranking approaches~\citep{karpukhin2020dense, nogueira2019passage, sun2023chatgpt, fan2025tfrank}.
 While relevance-based ranking is effective for identifying documents related to the query, relevance alone does not fully reflect generators' preferences for evidence usage during generation.
 Recent studies show that retrieved documents containing correct answers may still fail to support correct generation, whereas seemingly less relevant documents can sometimes better facilitate reasoning and answer synthesis~\citep{tian2025relevance}.
 As a result, the mismatch between retrieval relevance and generation utility limits the effectiveness of ranking improvements on downstream response quality.

 Moreover, most existing ranking approaches assume a generator-agnostic setting, applying a single ranking strategy regardless of the downstream generator.
-In practice, different generators vary in how they utilize retrieved context, which can cause document selection and ordering strategies to generalize poorly across generators and lead to unstable performance.
-This issue is further exacerbated by the sensitivity of LLMs to context organization, where redundant or distracting evidence can degrade generation quality~\citep{liu2024lost,laban2024summary}.
+In practice, different generators vary in how they utilize retrieved context, which can cause document selection and ordering strategies to generalize poorly across generators, leading to unstable performance~\citep{liu2024lost,laban2024summary}.
 Recent work has explored set-level formulations and LLM-based ranking approaches for RAG to better support evidence aggregation across multiple documents~\citep{pradeep2023rankzephyr,liu2025reasonrank,lee2025shifting}.
 However, these methods remain largely optimized for relevance-based objectives and do not explicitly align ranking decisions with downstream generation quality or account for generator-specific preferences.